 Simplify your life by planning your time.
 Now if you’re anything like me then you will have a huge list of things you want to do.
-But finding the time in your busy, jam packed schedule can be pretty difficult, but it doesn’t have to be.
-You simply need to be more mindful about how you’re spending your time.
+But finding the time in your busy, jam-packed schedule can be pretty difficult, but it doesn’t have to be.
+You simply need to be more mindful of how you’re spending your time.

 When planning your time I suggest you choose a time and day when you will review and update your calendar for the upcoming week.
 Try to do it on the same day every week, as this will help form the habit.

-Next, I suggest adding in your non negotiable items such as work or school, then add in items such as seeing your friends, family, exercise and self-care.
-Finally, add in tasks from your to-do list, or any projects and goals you want to work on.
+Next, I suggest adding in your non-negotiable items such as work or school, then add in items such as seeing your friends, and family, exercise and self-care.
+Finally, add tasks from your to-do list, or any projects and goals you want to work on.

 Day 7: Set your intentions